the-argus/okaylib/README.md

       does not throw and supports emplace_back erroring by value. can yield its contents with some `slice<T> release()` function
-- [x] A collection whose items can be accessed by a stable handle, instead of index, but keeps item in contiguous memory for fast iteration.
+- [x] A collection whose items can be accessed by a stable handle, instead of index, but keeps items in contiguous memory for fast iteration.
 Includes generation information in handle for lock and key type memory saftey and debugging.
 - [ ] An array type which does not store its elements contiguously but rather in